karafka/worker-glass/README.md

 ## Usage

-Once you've set the gem, you can start using the Strike::BaseWorker as following:
+Once you've set the gem, you can start using the SidekiqGlass::Worker as following:

 ```ruby
 class Worker1 < SidekiqGlass::Worker